derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 This demonstrates the real value of this tool - when you have an urgent issue, you can quickly get both technical guidance and contact information, all with reliable source citations."

-**Key Message:** "Troubleshooting questions answered with solutions, contacts, and source citations"

 ---

 #### Question 4: Concept Comparison Question (2 minutes)

 **Script:**
 "Now let's try a conceptual question that requires comparing two different concepts.
-[Show Wiki MD Agent is still selected]

-The question is: 'Explain the difference between upsell and net new ordering on DCP' [Enter question]
+The question is: **=='Explain the difference between upsell and net new ordering on DCP'==** [Enter question]

 This is a business concept question that helps users understand the distinction between two important ordering types in DCP.